ABOUT SHOU SUGI BAN

 Maintenance Free Timber Cladding *

-The improved characteristics of yakisugi charred timber allow this product to resist UV and the environment never requiring maintenance.
-The yakisugi charring of timber case-hardens the cells giving improved UV and weather resistance.
+The improved characteristics of timber that has been properly charred allow this the timber cladding to resist UV and the environment, seldom requiring maintenance.
+The charring of timber case-hardens the cells giving improved UV and weather resistance.

-In Japan yakisugi charred timber cladding was traditionally never oiled, and many examples can be seen that have lasted over 80 years.
-Todat yakisugi best practise is to oil stain once prior to installation and again within 6 weeks on installation.
-Then enjoy the evolution your charred timber cladding will show.
+In Japan, charred timber cladding was traditionally never oiled, and many examples can be seen that have lasted over 80 years.

 Stronger Stable Timber.

 The Japanese developed charring timber cladding as a way of improving the strength and performance of timber homes.

-The process of charring timber cladding case-hardens the outer cell layers through high heat conditioning.
-The timber becomes both stronger and more stable from being exposed to high temperatures, much like the process used by Abodo Wood.
+The process of charring timber case-hardens the outer cell layers through very high heat conditioning.
+The timber becomes both stronger and more stable from being exposed to high temperatures, much like the process used in the thermal modification by Abodo Wood.

 Stability in timber is critically important when reducing cupping and shrinking caused by weather changes.
 With our charred timber cladding we choose naturally strong stable timbers and then improve their characteristics with our unique charring technology.

 Improved Natural Resistance